Sodexo

 “The data quality we collected was really hard to get a hold of, in the end you maybe did not know if you could trust it”

-The Turning Point / Why Zoined
+The Turning Point | Why Zoined

-They noticed that they can't continue running the organisation in this way and accepted that decisions would only speed up and improve if everyone looked at the same truth.
-Each of the five or six systems that each told a slightly different story, so no one was completely sure which numbers to trust.
-This needed to change with, so they began looking for a system that could integrate these systems.
-That is when they found Zoined's Restaurant Analytics, Christian comments it like this:
+They started to notice that they can't continue running the organisation like this.
+It was time to accept that decisions would only speed up and improve if everyone had some way to look at the same data.
+Each of the five or six systems told a slightly different story, so no one was completely sure which numbers to trust.
+This needed to change with, so they began looking for a restaurant reporting software that could integrate these systems.
+That is when they found Zoined's analytics software for restaurants.

 “One of the major things we changed is collecting the data into one endpoint through Zoined, compared to before when we had five or six different systems”

 “In my organization, it is much better to use the dashboard.
-We would rather that they (the chefs) go inside the dashboard and create the report and report it back, because then we get proof that they have been there, done that, read it, understood it.”
+We would rather that they, the chefs, go inside the dashboard and create the report and report it back, because then we get proof that they have been there, done that, read it, understood it.”

 Results & Impact